 The global mHealth apps market size is projected to reach $57.57 billion by 2026.

-Healthcare organizations are investing in mHealth technology development to improve the quality of services and promote self-management behaviors in patients. mHealth technologies are potentially powerful platforms for the delivery of behavior change interventions because they can improve engagement with established strategies for the prevention and treatment of disease through personalized goal setting, individualized dosing reminders, and gamification.
+Healthcare organizations are investing in mHealth technology development to improve the quality of services and promote self-management behaviors in patients. mHealth technologies are potentially powerful digital health platforms for the delivery of behavior change interventions because they can improve engagement with established strategies for the prevention and treatment of disease through personalized goal setting, individualized dosing reminders, and gamification.

 Despite the current limitations of diagnostic mHealth apps, there is tremendous potential and evidence is starting to emerge to show clinically significant improvements in morbidity and mortality outcomes in particular scenarios.
 And while obstacles to mHealth adoption remain, in the end, mHealth technologies are a specific way to utilize mobile technology to achieve improved health goals.

 Telemedicine, also interchanged with telehealth, is the natural evolution of healthcare in the digital world.
 And while telehealth may not always involve clinical care, there are undeniable benefits to the role telehealth has within the healthcare ecosystem.